Imran4424/SwiftProblemNSolution/readme.txt

 1.9.
 Write a program that read any lower case character and display in upper case 1.10.
 Write a program that read any upper case character and display in lower case

 1.11.
-Write a program that read any decimal number and display equivalent octal number
+Write a program that declares and uses any Bool character

 1.12.
-Write a program that read any decimal number and display equivalent hexadecimal number

 1.13.
-Write a program that read any decimal number and display equivalent binary number

 1.14.
-Write a program that read any octal number and display equivalent decimal number

 1.15.
 Write a program that read any hexadecimal number and display equivalent decimal number